Are Dash Cams Legal? Guidance for Every US State

 Dash cams are legal in DC if they’re not windshield mounted.
 DC also requires passenger consent if you use your dash cam’s audio recording functionality.

-In Georgia, dashboard cameras are perfectly legal, however, mounting on the windshield is prohibited.
+In Georgia, dashboard cameras are perfectly legal; however, mounting them on the windshield is prohibited.
 Drivers are permitted to record both audio and video.

 Idaho drivers must place their dash cams on the dashboard surface as they are considered a “non-transparent material” and can’t be placed on the windshield by law.

-Drivers can install dash cams as long as they don’t obstruct the driver’s view, and are no larger than 5″, and are placed on the left side of the car dashboard.
+Drivers can install dash cams if they don’t obstruct the driver’s view, are no larger than 5″, and are placed on the left side of the car dashboard.

 dash cam mirror shot

-Dash cams in Kansas are legal as long as they don’t obstruct the driver’s view.
+Dash cams in Kansas are legal if they don’t obstruct the driver’s view.

 Kentucky doesn’t have specific laws on dash cam size or placement, so it should be legal as long as it doesn’t impede the driver’s view of the road.